 Communication and input between these two parties should be established before, during, and after a project.
 Why?
 Because each offers unique insights and perspectives relative to the organization’s goals and the team’s capabilities.
 A Work OS with robust features will help you to present important data and timelines in real-time you can refer back to again and again.

 8. Choose next-level project management tools and software

 No company can run successful project management if its system is built on a web of endless spreadsheets and emails.
 There’s nothing practical, scaleable, or transparent about a system like that.

 To succeed in the modern world of remote work, inter-departmental collaboration, cloud file sharing and 1,000 other variables unique to your company, you need a modern project management platform.

 One of the most crucial project management decisions you’ll make is choosing a framework because it dictates how you structure your team and how you plan and monitor your projects.

-As promised, here are the leading project management frameworks (with links to even more comprehensive deep-dives):
+As promised, here are high-level descriptions of the leading project management frameworks (with links to even more comprehensive deep-dives):

 1. Waterfall project management

 Waterfall or traditional project management is focused on “perfect planning.”
 Before you even get started, you break down and schedule the entire project from start to finish.